jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 the [Observer pattern](http://en.wikipedia.org/wiki/Observer_pattern), and then query for those data in order to update their own states.

-What exactly do Stores observe to update their states?
+So what in the system causes Stores to update their state?
 The answer is Actions.

 ### Actions